TSdreamer/Gradient-Boosting-Tree/readme.md

-Python based about applying machine learning algorithm for make the predictions for hydrogen storage alloys potential
+**PYTHON** based about applying **machine learning algorithm* for make the predictions for hydrogen storage alloys potential